November 19th, 2020

 Nikil Saval is the State Senator-elect for the First Senate District in Pennsylvania.
 He is a former co-editor of the literary magazine n+1, the author of Cubed: A Secret History of the Workplace, and a co-founder of Reclaim Philadelphia.

-Join Urban Design Forum and Association for Neighborhood & Housing Development in discussion with Nikil Saval, Jonsara Ruth, and Diana Hernández on ideas for a just housing recovery as seen through a health equity lens after COVID-19.
+Join us in discussion with Nikil Saval, Jonsara Ruth, and Diana Hernández on ideas for a just housing recovery as seen through a health equity lens after COVID-19.
 During our discussion, Sandra Lobo and Eric Fang joined us as respondents.

 The link between access to safe and quality housing and our health has never been more evident than during COVID-19.
 The crisis has laid bare how housing policy and the design of our cities have failed to protect vulnerable residents, often low-income Black and brown communities.
 With housing as a clear social determinant of health, cities must rethink ways to provide access to quality housing in order to build healthier, more equitable cities.